onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 Fairness constraints:

 * The weights `a_Q(k)` and `a_env(k)` are part of the encoding `E_k`.
 They are fixed in advance and are not tuned per dataset.
 * The functionals used to build `DeltaS_Q` and `DeltaS_env` come from a finite catalogue attached to `L_QC`.
-The catalogue is part of the problem definition.
+This catalogue is part of the problem definition and is not expanded after seeing data.
-* No new functionals may be introduced after observing the outcomes of experiments or simulations in order to artificially reduce tension.
+* No new functional may be introduced after observing the outcomes of experiments or simulations in order to artificially reduce tension.

-Under these rules, `Tension_QC` is a nonnegative scalar that rates the internal consistency between quantum dynamics, environment statistics, and the existence of an approximate classical description at scale `r` for encoding `E_k`.
+Under these rules, `Tension_QC` is a nonnegative scalar that rates the internal consistency between quantum dynamics, environment statistics and the existence of an approximate classical description at scale `r` for encoding `E_k`.
+These constraints implement the general TU Encoding and Fairness Charter for Q034.

+At tensor level, `Tension_QC` can be viewed as the contraction of `T_ij` against a fixed choice of source and observer selectors, as described in the TU Tension Scale Charter, but this contraction is not unfolded further in this file.

 ### 4.2 Crossover scenarios in tension language